jainskand/JP_Project/README.md

 # JP_Project
-This is repo for the mini project for the Java Programming Course.
+This is repository for the mini project for the Java Programming Course.